glic3rinu/passlib/docs/overview.rst

-    For new applications which just need drop-in support for some manner of password encryption, so they can secure store passwords and then forget about it, they should see :data:`passlib.apps.custom_app_context`.
+    For new applications which just need drop-in support for some manner of password encryption, so they can secure store passwords and then forget about it, they should use the :data:`passlib.apps.custom_app_context` object.

 A quick example of how a password context can be used::